askinss/harrycorp-fx-app/README.md

    - They might consider implementing GitOps practices to manage their Kubernetes configurations declaratively.

 By adopting this modernization strategy, HarryCorp can ensure the reliability and scalability of their high-traffic applications while automating key aspects of their development and deployment processes.

+***6 Before running the project, make sure you have the following prerequisites installed:

+- Go (Golang)
+- Docker
+- Kubernetes (for production deployment)
+- Helm (for managing Kubernetes deployments)
+- Prometheus and Grafana (for monitoring)